 "Today, you’re either above the API or below the API.
 You either tell robots what to do, or are told by robots what to do." - Venkatesh Rao

 What Should I Expect?

-Above The API is a free monthly newsletter.
+Above The API is a free periodic newsletter.

 You'll get a deep dive on topics shaping our collective future across tech, media, music, venture capital, and startups, along with a list of curated articles and links that are worth checking out (with explanations of why).

 Who is Above The API for?

 Above The API is for anyone who wants to deeply explore – and better understand – the forces shaping our collective future.

 In 2014, I made a career pivot into tech, trading nights spent in recording studios as a music producer for days at a bootstrapped startup.
 I quickly realized that despite spending most of my life surrounded by tech, I hardly understood it.
 Forget being able to code – I was clueless about the technologies, people, and companies increasingly shaping nearly every aspect of our daily lives.